CityofSantaMonica/SODA.NET/README.md

 var allRows = dataset.GetRows();
 var first10Rows = dataset.GetRows(10);

-//collections of an arbitrary type can be returned using SoQL and a fluent query building syntax var soql = new SoqlQuery().Select("column1", "column2").Where("something > nothing").Group("column3");
+//collections of an arbitrary type can be returned
+//using SoQL and a fluent query building syntax var soql = new SoqlQuery().Select("column1", "column2")
+                          .Where("something > nothing")
+                          .Group("column3");
 var results = dataset.Query<MyOtherClass>(soql);
 ```